 In March 2016, the FASB issued ASU 2016-07, Investments-Equity Method and Joint Ventures (Topic 323): Simplifying the Transition to the Equity Method of Accounting.
 The update eliminates the requirement that an investor retrospectively apply equity method accounting when an investment that it had accounted for by another method initially qualifies for use of the equity method.
 The guidance will be effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years and early adoption is permitted.
-The Company does not expect the adoption of this standard to have a material impact on its consolidated financial statements and related disclosures.
+The adoption did not have a material impact on the Consolidated Financial Statements and related Disclosures.

 In March 2016, the FASB issued ASU 2016-09, Compensation-Stock Compensation (Topic 718): Improvements to Employee Share-Based Payment Accounting.
 The update simplifies the accounting for share based payment transactions.
 The guidance will be effective for fiscal years beginning after December 15, 2016, including interim periods within those fiscal years and early adoption is permitted.
-The Company does not expect the adoption of this standard to have a material impact on its consolidated financial statements and related disclosures.
+The adoption did not have a material impact on the Consolidated Financial Statements and related Disclosures.

-Notes to the Unaudited Consolidated Financial Statements for the period ended June 30, 2017
+Notes to the Unaudited Consolidated Financial Statements for the period ended September 30, 2017